-Testing should be performed to assess the probability of system failure, the means by which system failure can be mitigated, and the means by which system failure is apparent to the user.
+Testing should be performed to assess the probability of system failure and the means by which system failure can be mitigated or is apparent to the user.
 The overall system should be tested to ensure proper performance to design specifications and to assess the failure modes and probabilities.
 Bench testing may also be used to assess the likelihood that the conditions of use may affect system performance.